 - 2,000 hours of on-the-job training for a year or more

-Real estate assessors and appraisers should see a 14 percent employment growth from 2016-2026, according to the U.S. Bureau of Labor Statistics.
+Real estate assessors and appraisers should see a 14 percent employment growth from 2016-to 2026, according to the U.S. Bureau of Labor Statistics.
 As of a May 2017 wage report by the Bureau, appraisers earned an annual median wage of $60,830.

 With the real estate market continuing to grow, this career can provide steady employment for someone interested in this type of work.
 Working as a real estate appraiser can be exciting work, especially when they can play a role in seeing someone become a homeowner or sell their property at the best possible price.